-But the discomfort with the project also related to its substance.
-Anne Tolley, then the Social Development Minister, told Stuff in 2015:12 "Where it goes from there is another big ethical question.
+There is no clear information on why system implementation was halted, but apparently, the Minister responsible had ethical reservations that the observational study might identify children at risk but not really address any case.
+The discomfort with the project also related to its substance.
+Anne Tolley, then the Social Development Minister, told Stuff in 2015: "Where it goes from there is another big ethical question.
 Because God knows, do we really want people with clipboards knocking on people's doors and saying: 'hello, I'm from the Government, I'm here to help because your children are going to end up in prison?'
 I just can't see that happening."
 Tolley's position was made clear by her note on the briefing paper, "Not on my watch.
 Children are not lab rats."